M.Sc. Examination Process

 - Up to 20 minutes in length.

 - Uninterrupted presentation of thesis research, including a reasonable introduction, explanation of research aims and accomplishments, and conclusions.
-A broad description of future aims is acceptable, but should not be treated as future aims that the student him/herself would execute.
+A broad description of future aims is acceptable, but should not be treated as future aims that the student themselves would execute.
 Note that the presentation strategy is different if the student intends to re-apply to the PhD program and work on the same project (see “Defending an M.Sc.
 With Subsequent Admission below).

 - The Exam Committee will question the student on technical and theoretical knowledge related to the thesis, and to the student’s general knowledge of the research area.
 The exam, including the oral presentation, should not exceed 90 minutes.